ElyasO03/CapStone-Project/README.md

 ## About the Project

-###### This application was designed to allow web developers to test their knowledge, and teachers to create new quizzes for their students.
-There are three difficulty levels to choose from: easy, medium, and hard.
-At the end of the quiz, the user will be able to see the percentage of questions that were answered correctly.
+###### Welcome to our interactive quiz platform for web developers!
+With this application, you can test your knowledge and skills in web development, and even create your own quizzes to share with your students or peers.
+Whether you are looking for a challenge or just want to brush up on your fundamentals, we have three difficulty levels to choose from: easy, medium, and hard.
+At the end of each quiz, you will receive a score report showing the percentage of questions that you answered correctly.
+Whether you are a beginner or an experienced developer, we hope this platform will help you grow and succeed in your field.

 ## Built With
 * React